Is your Business Tax Compliant?

 There is no escaping Business Tax.

 As mentioned earlier, dealing with taxes can be a complicated matter.
 Getting in trouble with the tax authorities, however, is far from being an ideal scenario as well.
-Between suffering the harsh penalties and putting your business at risk, and practicing due diligence, it’s fairly easy to see that staying tax-compliant is the only real option that you have.
+Between suffering the harsh penalties and putting your business at risk, and practising due diligence, it’s fairly easy to see that staying tax-compliant is the only real option that you have.

 There is no escaping the issue of business tax, but since it’s all part and parcel of it, you might as well adjust and learn to manage it as effectively as possible.